tsuza/AllClassReviveMarker/README.md

 ## Convars ##
 - **sm_allclassrevivemarker_revivedistance**: Dictates the maximum distance between the client and the revive marker while reviving.
+DEFAULT: 120.0
 - **sm_allclassrevivemarker_reviverate**: Dictates the amount of healing done every frame.
+DEFAULT: 0.2 ( close to medigun, more or less )
+- **sm_allclassrevivemarker_spawnrevivemarker**: Controls what team spawns the revive marker.
+0 doesn't make the revive markers spawn, 1 makes them spawn for all teams, 2 only red, 3 only blue.
+DEFAULT: 0

 ## Build ##
 This plugin gets built by my other project [SPDependy](https://www.github.com/Zabaniya001/SPDependy)